niazroky/Rossmann-Store-Sales-Prediction/README.md

 - **Exploratory Data Anylysis:** Matplotlib and Searborn are used to interpret the data.
 - **Modeling Techniques:** Random Forest models are employed to predict store sales.
 - **Evaluation Metric:** Model performance is evaluated using metrics like root mean square error (RMSE) and root mean square percentage error (RMSPE).
+- **Feature Importances** Find what are the features that affects most.

 ## Explore Further